Graceful Bedstraw

 Specific References

 Gucker, C.L.
 2005.
 Galium aparine.
 Fire Effects Information System.
-U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.
+United States Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.